YifanShenSZ/C6H7N-aniline/Columbus/other/NH2-angles/README.md

 step = 0.1

 The benzene distortion destablize the pi orbitals, so so an A1 pi->pi* (HOMO B1 pi to B1 pi*) state intrudes the A2 pi->Rydberg state from 10 to 14, so 0 to 9 can use 4 states while 10 to 14 can only use 3 states

-## N out of benzene
-Starting from min-B1, scan along N out of benzene

-step = 0.1

-The N pz displacement destablize the pi orbitals, so so an A1 pi->pi* (HOMO B1 pi to B1 pi*) state intrudes the A2 pi->Rydberg state from 3 to 4, so 0 to 2 can use 4 states while 3 to 4 can only use 3 states